vincentlee1218/ti84ce/README.md

 5 images (.8ca files) from TI-84 Plus CE, each take up 22256 bytes on calculator.
 You can use these background images in the graphing screen to model real-life data.
 To set these backgrounds go to 2nd Format menu and then cycle through the different images.
 Remember: You need to send the images to the calculator before you can use them.

+4 pictures (.8ci files) from TI-84 Plus CE, each take up 21956 bytes on calculator.
+You can store Pics and GDBs on the calculator by using the 2nd Draw STO menu to select a Pic to store graphs on.
+3 of these pictures are results from the MATPLOT software.
+Another one is just a drawing I tried to make.

 10 PDFS:

 * TI-BASIC Programming Guide for the CE Family in English